[updated July 2019]

 Video of Chicago Sailing on Lake Michigan

 Take a look at this short video of our day:

 If you can’t see the embedded video or would like to see it in sparkling HD, please go here – it’s worth it!

 Riding my bike out to Montrose harbor made me more aware of this whole lake/boating culture here in Chicago that I am SO not a part of.
 It’s a whole other world out there.
 Just walking onto the dock felt like we were in Margaritaville.
 People with Hawaiian shirts milled about.
 Reggae music was playing out of at least two stereos.
 Folks were wheeling their big plastic coolers in and dockside grills were being cleaned for the day.
 There was a whole other ‘feeling’ in the air.
 It was like we weren’t in a big city anymore.
 We were in a beachside or island community.
 The only thing missing was the clangy sound of steel drums.

 The day could not have been more perfect.
 We took the boat out.
 Got a semi-crash lesson in sailing by Bill.
 Cooled off (it was a very hot day) by jumping in the 77-degree lake (warm for us!) not far out from Foster Avenue beach.
 Enjoyed a tasty vegan lunch of quinoa salad, hummus, veggies, fruit, chips, homemade guacamole, and some cold beers of course (I am not vegan, but have been eating less meat and love all this stuff).

 Then we spent the rest of the day sailing around, chatting, and just soaking up the sun (a little too much sun).
-Just another perfect summer day in Chicago and another reason to love this city.